nmitchell1219/MADAIN/README.md

            macro avg       0.15      0.15      0.15      2003
         weighted avg       0.49      0.41      0.44      2003

-10. Augmented image generation with 1000 images for underrepresented classes (run12)
+10. Augmented image generation with 1000 images for underrepresented classes (run12; v11)
-    1. Results not impressive
+    1. This version was technically ran in two parts: the first generated augmented images such that minority classes would contain at least 500 images.
+The second run generated augmented images such that each minority class would contain at least 1000 images.
+    2. 'df' performing relatively well, but vasc is not being identified at all
+    3. Our theory was that the 'vasc' class was being subsumed into the other minority classes

 #### Resources: